aorlov1234/test/README.md

 It is necessary to think over and provide for other transitions.
 It is also necessary to provide an additional task that will check if the drone stays in the LOADING state for more than a specified time interval.
 ### Next tasks in the project development (TODO)
+- Consider of using JPA instead of native SQL
 - **exception handling** and understandable detailed messages when errors occur during entity validation ( maxweight > 600, battery > 100, ....);
 - define logs dir relative to application jar path (not to the current dir);
 - define **BatteryChecker** interval in app properties;